Classic BattleTech: Publications

 FanPro intended these six books to be the official core rules set that will govern all gameplay within the BattleTech franchise, be it ground combat, space combat or role-playing.
 Since 2007, Catalyst Game Labs has assumed control of the franchise.
 The core rule plans are continuing to be refined as rule books come out.

 Reception

 Scott Tanner reviewed BattleTech in Space Gamer/Fantasy Gamer No. 78.
 Tanner commented that "All in all, the BattleTech system is a very welcome addition to the gaming world, and is a worthwhile investment for those interested in the subject matter."

+Stephan Wieck reviewed Battletech in White Wolf #7 (1987), rating it an 8 out of 10 and stated that "if the true test of any game is its playability, then Battletech is a good system.
+It is extremely easy to gamemaster and fun to play, at an hourly price that eventually beats the movies.."

+Ashley Watkins reviewed BattleTech for Adventurer magazine and stated that "Battletech has real science fiction flavour, and it's not often that the elements of playability and background come together in an SF game."

+Dale L. Kemper reviewed BattleTech for Different Worlds magazine and stated that "All in all Battletech is a good introduction to the universe of the Succession Wars.
+It should whet your appetite for more and FASA plans on giving it to you.
+With all the add-on games and rules, Battletech will be around for some time to come."

+Alex Bund reviewed the 4th edition of BattleTech for Arcane magazine, rating it an 8 out of 10 overall, and stated that "BattleTech 4th Edition does exactly what it sets out to do - introduce players to the world of BattleTech.
+For those roleplayers who feel they want more after fighting a few battles, there is an enormous range of expansion material for the game, both in terms of rules additions and background material.
+But in the meantime, BattleTech 4th Edition has everything you need to wage war in the 31st century."

 In 1997, the fourth edition of BattleTech won the Origins Award for Best Graphic Presentation of a Board Game of 1996.

 Classic BattleTech won the 2007 Origins Award for Best Miniatures Rules of the Year.

 The original BattleTech was inducted into the Origins Hall of Fame.